 Which language should I learn — French or Spanish?
-Which is better and more useful?
+Which is better, easier, and more useful?

 - 1. Nativity — Relatedness of Languages

 - 2. Where is it spoken? & Places You’d Like to Visit, Study & Work

 - 4. Career and Job opportunities after learning Spanish or French

 - 5. Difficulty level — Which is Easier to Learn?

 5 Criteria to help you Choose Spanish or French

 I have come across this question many times as someone who is overly interested in languages.

 Learning any language is not like bread and butter.

 It is an endeavor that takes time and resources to accomplish, and when it comes to choosing which foreign language to learn, the decision can be like climbing up Mount Everest.